Tolga-Karahan/EMD-Project/README.md

 # EMD-Project
 It's a steganography project for the course.
 The purpose is hiding a secret image in a cover image with using EMD method.
 The app requires Java JDK installed.
-Then simply you can cd to repo's directory and use java command with EMDGUI argument.
+Then simply you can cd to repo's directory, compile the source code with javac command with EMDGUI argument and run the app with using java command with EMDGUI argument.